kavyasingh06/rag-api-assignment/README.md

 # RAG-Based Question Answering API

 A lightweight, asynchronous Retrieval-Augmented Generation (RAG) API built with FastAPI, FAISS, and Google Gemini.
-It allows users to upload PDF/TXT documents and ask questions based on their content.
+It allows users to upload PDF/TXT documents and ask questions based on those documents.

 ## 🏗️ Architecture
 The system uses an asynchronous pipeline for document ingestion and a synchronous pipeline for retrieval and generation.